Medicare coverage5 Important points about Medicare Part A and B coverage gaps

 2. Will I pay a premium for Part A or Part B?

-Part B coverage requires a monthly premium, which is deducted from your Social Security or RRB benefits if you're receiving them.
-For 2019, the standard premium for Part B coverage is $135.50, but your premium may be higher based on your tax filing status and modified adjusted gross income.1
+There is a monthly premium for Part B, which is deducted from your Social Security or, for those who receive them, from their RRB benefits.
+For 2019, the standard premium for Part B coverage is $135.50, although some may pay a higher premium based on income.1

 3. Are there any other costs for Original Medicare?

-In addition to premiums, you're also responsible for paying a deductible and coinsurance with Original Medicare.
-In 2019, the deductible for inpatient hospital stays is $1,364 per benefit period, while the annual deductible for Part B is $185.2 Coinsurance is typically 20% of the Medicare-approved amount for most services.
+In addition to premiums, plan members are also responsible for paying a deductible and coinsurance with Original Medicare.
+The 2019 deductible for inpatient hospital stays is $1,364 per benefit period.
+The annual deductible for Part B is $185.
+Coinsurance is typically 20% of the Medicare-approved amount for most services.

 4. What is a Medicare Advantage plan?

-Medicare Advantage, also referred to as Medicare Part C, covers the same healthcare services as Original Medicare for the most part, with some key differences.
-While hospice care isn't covered, things like vision, dental, and hearing services or health and wellness plans may be included.
-Many Medicare Advantage plans also offer prescription drug coverage.
+Medicare Advantage plans are offered by private insurance companies—like Humana—contracted by the federal government.
+Medicare Advantage, also referred to as Medicare Part C, covers the same healthcare services as Original Medicare, with the exception of hospice care.
+Many Medicare Advantage plans also include prescription drug coverage.

 5. How much does Medicare Advantage cost?